NSolooki/DocumentStore/README.md

 #### 2. Memory Management

-You will continue to track memory usage against limits, and when a limit is exceeded you will use your MinHeap to identify the least recently used doc, as you did in stage 4. **HOWEVER**:
+You will continue to track memory usage against limits, and when a limit is exceeded, you will use your MinHeap to identify the least recently used doc, as you did in stage 4. **HOWEVER**:
 - When a document has to be kicked out of memory, instead of it being deleted completely it will be written to disk via a call to BTree.moveToDisk.
 When a document is moved to disk, the entry in the BTree has a reference to the file on disk as its value instead of a reference to the document in memory.
 When a document is written out to disk, it is removed from the MinHeap which is managing memory.
 - No data structure in your document store other than the BTree should have a direct reference to the Document object.
 Other data structures should only have the document URI, and call BTree.get whenever they need any piece of information from the document, e.g. it's lastUseTime, its byte\[\], etc.
   - Even though this means the MinHeap will have to call the BTree every time it wants to compare the lastUseTime of two documents, and this is very inefficient, we neither want to complicate this project more by dealing with mechanisms to synch the two, nor do we want to allow the MinHeap to directly reference document objects, so we will just accept this inefficiency.